10 things you absolutely must do in Cape Town, South Africa

 There’s just something about the way Table Mountain gently rolls down to the bay, decorated by the sprawl of the city and the pulse of a vibrant, multicultural melting-pot society that is totally awe-inspiring.

-There's just so many things to do in Cape Town that it's basically a tourist mecca: in one day you could hike up Table Mountain, stand in Mandela’s former Robben island cell, float through some of the best beaches in the world, sip wine at Stellenbosch, and watch pastel colours streak the horizon at sunset in Camps Bay - and before your head hits the pillow there’s world-class cuisine to enjoy at the V&A waterfront, or gin cocktails to sip in a secret gin bar hidden behind a chocolate shop on Wale street (yes, this exists!).
+There's just so many things to do in Cape Town that it's basically a tourist mecca: in one day you could hike up Table Mountain, take a tour through Mandela’s former Robben island cell, float through some of the best beaches in the world, sip wine at Stellenbosch, and watch pastel colours streak the horizon at sunset in Camps Bay - and before your head hits the pillow there’s world-class cuisine to enjoy at the V&A waterfront, or gin cocktails to sip in a secret gin bar hidden behind a chocolate shop on Wale street (yes, this exists!).

 Oh yeah, and did we mention that it also has a super cool coffee culture that rivals anywhere in the world (yes, Melbourne coffee-snobs, including Melbourne), and street art that will blow your freaking mind?!